• Skip to main content

 How to cook lamb meat

-Lamb is more fatty than goat meat.
-The fat tastes more gamey than the meat, so if you are not keen on the flavour, trim off as much fat as you can and drain away the excess while cooking.
+Lamb is more fatty than goat meat and the fat tastes more gamey than the meat so if you are not keen on the flavour, trim off as much fat as you can and drain away the excess while cooking.

 Some cuts of lamb have more marbling than others.
 One of the fattiest cuts is the shoulder which makes it ideal for slow-roasting.